 curl -sL https://yourdomain.com/page | grep -E 'nofollow|sponsored|ugc'

-# Any output = it's there
+# Any output = an attribute is present; inspect which links it's on

 <button onclick="location.href='/article'">View article</button>